-Years ago, I did not have any real idea how does Vietnam look like.
+Years ago, I did not have any real idea of what it was like in Vietnam.
 I even have no interest in going to Vietnam before!
-I thought it is just like the Philippines.
-A typical tropical country where beaches, rain forests, and houses with galvanized iron sheets roof are everywhere.
+I thought it was just like the Philippines.
+A typical tropical country where beaches, rain forests, and houses with galvanized iron sheets roofs are everywhere.

 My short visit to Vietnam proved me wrong, however.
 Vietnam was more than what I expected.
 Vietnam has a beautiful landscape, especially Ninh Binh.
 Hanoi has a very enticing culture too, and the mountains in Sapa are just incredible.